 Emily Madison is a Ph.D. candidate in English and Theatre at Columbia University, where she also received her M.F.A. in Dramaturgy.
 She studies early modern English drama and Shakespeare in contemporary performance and works as a dramaturge and producer in and around New York.

-Lauren Mancia is a Ph.D. candidate in the Department of History at Yale University and a lecturer at The Cloisters, the branch of the Metropolitan Museum of Art dedicated to the study of medieval art.
-A graduate of Columbia College and the Centre for Medieval Studies at the University of Toronto, Lauren specializes in the religious world of medieval Europe, especially the devotional and visual culture of eleventh- and twelfth-century monasteries.
+Lauren Mancia is Assistant Professor of History at Brooklyn College, City University of New York, and a lecturer at The Cloisters Museum, the branch of the Metropolitan Museum of Art dedicated to the study of medieval art.
+Lauren got her Ph.D in History from Yale, her M.A. in Medieval Studies from the Centre for Medieval Studies at the University of Toronto, and her B.A. in English and Medieval Studies from Columbia College ('05); her research focuses on the religious world of medieval Europe, especially the devotional and visual culture of eleventh- and twelfth-century monasteries.

 Sara Marcus holds an M.F.A. from Columbia University.
 Her first book, Girls to the Front: The True Story of the Riot Grrrl Revolution, was published by Harper Perennial in October 2010.
 Her prose and poetry have also appeared in publications including Slate, Salon, The Nation, Artforum, Bookforum, and the San Francisco Chronicle.
 She is a founding editor of New Herring Press.